fight233/DThouse_cxd/documentation20/en/02.getting-started/docs.md

 ## <a class="anchor" id="install"></a>Quick Install

-TDengine software consists of 3 parts: server, client, and alarm module.
-At the moment, TDengine server only runs on Linux (Windows, mac OS and more OS supports will come soon), but client can run on either Windows or Linux.
-TDengine client can be installed and run on Windows or Linux.
+DThouse software consists of 3 parts: server, client, and alarm module.
+At the moment, DThouse server only runs on Linux (Windows, mac OS and more OS supports will come soon), but client can run on either Windows or Linux.
+DThouse client can be installed and run on Windows or Linux.
 Applications based-on any OSes can all connect to server taosd via a RESTful interface.
-From 2.4 and later version, TDengine use a stand-alone software, taosAdapteer to provide http service.
+From 2.4 and later version, DThouse use a stand-alone software, taosAdapteer to provide http service.
 The early version uses the http server embedded in the taosd.
-About CPU, TDengine supports X64/ARM64/MIPS64/Alpha64, and ARM32、RISC-V, other more CPU architectures will be supported soon.
-You can set up and install TDengine server either from the [source code](https://www.taosdata.com/en/getting-started/#Install-from-Source) or the [packages](https://www.taosdata.com/en/getting-started/#Install-from-Package).
+About CPU, DThouse supports X64/ARM64/MIPS64/Alpha64, and ARM32、RISC-V, other more CPU architectures will be supported soon.
+You can set up and install DThouse server either from the [source code](https://www.taosdata.com/en/getting-started/#Install-from-Source) or the [packages](https://www.taosdata.com/en/getting-started/#Install-from-Package).

 ### <a class="anchor" id="source-install"></a>Install from Source

-Please visit our [TDengine github page](https://github.com/taosdata/TDengine) for instructions on installation from the source code.
+Please visit our [DThouse github page](https://github.com/taosdata/DThouse) for instructions on installation from the source code.

 ### Install from Docker Container

-For the time being, it is not recommended to use Docker to deploy the client or server side of TDengine in production environments, but it is convenient to use Docker to deploy in development environments or when trying it for the first time.
-In particular, with Docker, it is easy to try TDengine in Mac OS X and Windows environments.
+For the time being, it is not recommended to use Docker to deploy the client or server side of DThouse in production environments, but it is convenient to use Docker to deploy in development environments or when trying it for the first time.
+In particular, with Docker, it is easy to try DThouse in Mac OS X and Windows environments.

-Please refer to the detailed operation in [Quickly experience TDengine through Docker](https://www.taosdata.com/en/documentation/getting-started/docker).
+Please refer to the detailed operation in [Quickly experience DThouse through Docker](https://www.taosdata.com/en/documentation/getting-started/docker).

 ### <a class="anchor" id="package-install"></a>Install from Package

-Three different packages for TDengine server are provided, please pick up the one you like.
+Three different packages for DThouse server are provided, please pick up the one you like.
 (Lite packages only have execution files and connector of C/C++, but standard packages support connectors of nearly all programming languages.)
 Beta version has more features, but we suggest you to install stable version for production or testing.

 Click [here](https://www.taosdata.com/en/getting-started/#Install-from-Package) to download the install package.

-### Install TDengine by apt-get
+### Install DThouse by apt-get

-If you use Debian or Ubuntu system you can use 'apt-get' command to install TDengine from official repository.
+If you use Debian or Ubuntu system you can use 'apt-get' command to install DThouse from official repository.
 Please use following commands to setup:

 ```
 wget -qO - http://repos.taosdata.com/tdengine.key | sudo apt-key add -